 - Uniworld Online allows you to search for American firms and their locations in other countries and also firms based in other countries with locations in the U.S.

 - Going Global posts jobs and employment outlooks for every major country in the world and state in the US.
-You must access this site through a direct link on your I-Link Business home page.
+You must access this site through a direct link on your I-Link home page.
 See the Going Global User Guide for tips on how to use the site.

 - INTLconnect is a student-run site which compiles various on-campus and off-campus resources for international students.